Guide to Stripe Fees & Rates For 2025

 The cost of the card readers required for Stripe Terminal transactions ranges from $59 to $249, and fees can vary based on whether the card is from the EEA or non-EEA regions.

 For businesses that prefer ACH and wire transfers, Stripe offers a different fee structure, including specific ACH fees.
 Wire payments incur a fee of $8 per transaction.
 Meanwhile, ACH direct debit payments are charged at a rate of 0.8% with a maximum fee of $5, and ACH credit payments incur a flat fee of $1 per transaction.
+ACH returns (failed debits) cost $4 each.

 These options can be particularly cost-effective for businesses dealing with large transaction amounts, as the lower processing fees are capped, limiting the maximum cost per transaction.

-Stripe Payment Methods and Fees
+Stripe Payment Methods & Fees (Quick Reference)

 Stripe offers a variety of payment methods, each with its own set of fees.
 Here’s a breakdown of the payment methods and fees associated with each: